This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/12/03 at 14:56

 A Family Business

-Many political dynasties have been playing leading roles in Lebanese politics since the independence of the country, including – but not limited to – the Gemayel, Jumblatt, Arslan, Chamoun, Karami, Frangieh, and Salam families.
+Many political dynasties have been playing leading roles in Lebanese politics since the independence of the country, including – but not limited to – the Gemayel, Joumblatt, Arslan, Chamoun, Karami, Frangieh, and Salam families.
 Other dynasties have emerged later, during or right after the civil war, and have also been passing on seats from a generation to another, most notably the Aoun and Hariri families.
+While the country's economic collapse has inversely affected the influence of components of the "Old Rich" in the Lebanese social landscape, it has also prompted a more resilient reliance on familial actors who have accumulated wealth and foreign investments in the past few decades.

 According to a study published in 2012, “in Lebanon, family businesses constitute 85% of the private sector, accounting for 1.05 million of 1.24 million jobs.”
 In an overall unstable environment, historically marred by violence, family business plays an “important stabilizing role in social and economic value creation and trans-generational wealth perpetuation processes.”
 In fact, when Lebanese entrepreneurs were asked about the main reasons for entrepreneurship, the top answer was to “provide security and to generate the income necessary to create and protect a strong family life.

-The media sector is no exception to this situation.
-43% of the media outlets covered by the MOM count at least a member of the following 12 families in their ownership or board – or both (Tuéni, Hariri, Aoun, Mikati, Fares, Murr, Salam, Khayat, Daher-Saad, Khazen, Eddé and Pharaonsee below).
+Regardless of these updates, the media sector is no exception to this situation.
+38% of the media outlets covered by the MOM count at least a member of the following 12 families in their ownership or board – or both (Tuéni, Hariri, Aoun, Mikati, Fares, Murr, Salam, Khayat, Daher-Saad, Khazen, Eddéand Pharaonsee below).
 More than a third is also directly owned by one of them.

-In the print sector, it is the case of Annahar (Tuéni family), L’Orient-Le Jour (Eddé and Pharaon families), Al-Liwaa (Salam family), The Daily Star (originally owned and managed by the Mrowa family before selling it to the Hariris), Al-Mustaqbal (Hariri family), and Al-Joumhouria (Murr family).
+In the print sector, it is the case of Annahar (Tuéni family), L’Orient-Le Jour (Eddé and Pharaon families), Al-Liwaa (Salam family), Al-Mustaqbal (Hariri family, discontinued), and Al-Joumhouria (Murr family).
 In the TV sector, it is the case of MTV (Murr family), Al-Jadeed (Khayat family), Future TV (Hariri family), and to a certain extent LBCI (Daher-Saad family).
-The same applies to the radio sector with VDL 93.3 FM (Khazen family) and Radio Orient (Hariri family).
+The same applies to the radio sector with VDTL (Khazen family) and Radio Orient (Hariri family).

 Lebanon’s Media Dynasties